RosterElf Logo

 By downloading, you agree to our template disclaimer

-A retail cashier is a frontline position responsible for processing customer transactions accurately and efficiently at the point of sale.
-The role requires strong numeracy skills, attention to detail and integrity when handling cash and operating POS systems.
+A retail cashier processes customer transactions accurately and efficiently at the point of sale — operating POS systems, handling cash and card payments, processing refunds and exchanges, and providing a welcoming checkout experience.
+The role requires strong numeracy skills, attention to detail and integrity when handling money and balancing the till.

 In Australia, retail cashiers are typically classified under the General Retail Industry Award 2020 (MA000004) as Retail Employees.
 Classification levels range from Level 1 for entry-level cashiers to Level 2 for experienced cashiers with competence in complex transaction processing and reconciliation.